LucaPetrescu/stackverflow-backend/README.md

 If we need to think about fault tolerance (let's say that the Post Service or Database goes down), a good approach will be to use a system like Kafka, since posts are persisted inside the topics.

 Another way to think about high throughput, would be the use of a Rate Limiter.
 This makes sure that the services are not overwhelmed by requests.

+Also, to not overwhelm the database, we can write the data in batches.
+What this means?
+We can have a queueing services that gathers writes until it reaches a certain point and it writes them to the Database.

 In my approach, I have used NGINX for implementing an API Gateway and also Rate Limiting.